vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 - Sticking to env var from K8s secret still seems a reasonnable approach as K8s is the reference deployement in many situations.
-- Secret syntax in config, the Datadog Agent uses `ENC[secret_key]`, whereas an URL scheme like `secret://<backend>/<key>` may be a more extensible and futur proof scheme.
-It would easily provide a convenient user facing syntax if multiple backen are required in the future.
-- Specific security constraints that may have been missed.
+- Specific security constraints that may have been missed (enforcing the same set of constraints the Datadog Agent uses sound like a reasonnable approach to start with, [windows][dd-agent-win-user-constraints] / [others][dd-agent-unix-user-constraints]).

 ## Plan Of Attack

-- [ ] Implement the secret backend logic with the minimal set of options.
+- [ ] Implement the secret backend logic with the minimal set of options on all supported platform.
+- [ ] Allow a secret backend config to leverage another secret backend for its own config.
 - [ ] Document typical usecases.

 ## Future Improvements